mvanniekerkHartwig/miniwe/README.md

 ## Mini Workflow Engine

+The Mini Workflow Engine (MiniWE) is a simple task scheduler that runs in kubernetes.
+As the name suggests, it is a scheduler for workflows.
+A workflow in this context is a collection of stages, where each stage takes some input, and generates some output.
+In MiniWE each stage is a docker image.
+Stages are connected through their input and outputs as a DAG and together form a workflow.

-The Mini Workflow Engine (miniWE) is a simple task scheduler that runs in kubernetes. miniWE supports running multiple workflows at the same time, and having multiple concurrent runs per workflow.
+MiniWE supports running multiple workflows at the same time, and having multiple concurrent runs per workflow.
-Run outputs are stored in "run-buckets" in GCP Cloud storage. miniWE supports running with existing run-buckets, skipping steps if the output is already available. miniWE is meant to be executed as a library as part of a persistent server.
+Run outputs are stored in "run-buckets" in GCP Cloud storage.
+MiniWE supports running with existing run-buckets, skipping stages if the output is already available.
+MiniWE is meant to be executed as a library as part of a persistent server.
 It also supports running in standalone mode from the command line, this is the mode that is run when running the jar.

 ### Docker container structure

-Docker containers that are run with miniWE are expected to have a certain structure:
+Docker containers that are run with MiniWE are expected to have a certain structure:

-- miniWE runs docker containers that take (optionally) input data and produce (optionally) output data.
+- MiniWE runs docker containers that take (optionally) input data and produce (optionally) output data.
 - Previous stage outputs that the current stage depends on are mounted to the docker container as volumes at `/in/{stage_name}`.
 - The current stage should write its output files to a volume mounted at `/out`.